-The eligible own funds identified in Section E.2.1 amount to 190.0% of the SCR capital requirement presented in Section E.1.3.4.
-On the previous year's reporting date, this ratio stood at 222.6%.
-This change is mainly due to the corona crisis that started in the first quarter of 2020 and its financial impact on the equity market.
+The eligible own funds identified in Section E.2.1 amount to 219.2% of the SCR presented in Section E.1.3.4.
+On the previous year's reporting date, this ratio stood at 190.0%.
+This change is mainly due to the recovery of stock markets after the corona crisis.
+This material change (more than 10% change) is caused by a decrease of the SCR (see E.2.2) and an increase of own funds or expected future profits (see chapter E.2.1).